Ag230202/FlavorHub/README.md

-# FlavorHub - Vanilla HTML/CSS/JS Conversion
+# FlavorHub

-This is a vanilla HTML, CSS, and JavaScript conversion of the original Next.js + React + TypeScript FlavorHub application.
+This is a HTML, CSS, and JavaScript  FlavorHub application.

 ## Original Stack
 - **Frontend**: Next.js 14, React, TypeScript